How to add a prompt or instruction

 - Use kebab-case for filenames, e.g.

-. - Include metadata at the top: purpose, audience, and any
+my-new-prompt.md. - Include metadata at the top: purpose, audience, and any

-lines (see existing files in_instructions/
+applyTolines (see existing files in_instructions/for examples).

 Steps